TheChiefMeat/Chiefs-Big-List-of-Programs/README.md

 * [Caddy](https://caddyserver.com/) - The HTTP/2 Web Server with Automatic HTTPS
 * [Deluge](https://deluge-torrent.org/) - Deluge is a lightweight, Free Software, cross-platform BitTorrent client
 * [D-LAN](http://www.d-lan.net/) - A free LAN file sharing software
+* [Filebrowser](https://github.com/filebrowser/filebrowser/) - Filebrowser provides a file managing interface within a specified directory and it can be used to upload, delete, preview, rename and edit your files.
 * [Glasswire](https://www.glasswire.com/) - Personal Firewall & Network Monitor
 * [Librevault](https://librevault.com/) - File synchronization designed with privacy in mind
 * [PuTTY](https://putty.org/) - a free SSH and Telnet client